ibm-bluemix-mobile-services/bms-samples-ios-hellotodo/README.md

 # iOS helloTodo Sample Application for Bluemix Mobile Services
 ---

 > **ATTENTION:** This sample has been deprecated and is no longer supported.
-Please visit [Bluemix Mobile](https://console.ng.bluemix.net/mobile/create-project/) and choose a starter project to add Push, Analytics, and Authentication capabilities to download a working project.
+Please visit [Bluemix Mobile](https://console.ng.bluemix.net/mobile/create-project/) and choose a starter to add Push, Analytics, and Authentication capabilities to download and start coding with a working project.